ianic/nsqx/readme.md

 ## Performance

-Using [bench](https://github.com/nsqio/nsq/tree/master/bench) from nsq project. nsqd is configured to not use diskqueue raising it's mem-queue-size above max number of messages used in test.
+Using [bench](https://github.com/nsqio/nsq/tree/master/bench) from nsq project (to be fair; nsqd is configured to not use diskqueue raising it's mem-queue-size above max number of messages used in test).

 nsqd:
 ```